Our Team

 I have 18 years of experience working as a psychologist in private practice.

 I am trained in a variety of therapeutic approaches, including Cognitive Behavioural Therapy, Acceptance & Commitment Therapy, Emotion-Focused Therapy, and Dialectical Behaviour Therapy.
-I will adapt my approach based on what makes sense and works for you.
+I will adapt my approach based on what makes sense to you and works for you.

 I am a husband and business partner to my talented wife, Rachael Lovett, who is the heart of The Family Room.
 I may be the small intestine of The Family Room.
-I enjoy coffee, watching classic Simpsons episodes with my daughter and reading Harry Potter to my son.
-I also enjoy exercising to the degree my chronic illness will allow, and occasionally over and above what my chronic illness will allow.

 Jackie Batrachenko